Enter the Zooniverse: An interactive light installation

 - Hot drinks are important for morale.

 - Finally, we learnt to be conservative with our ambitions for how big to make a sign.
-The massive Zooniverse sign, masterfully crafted by a local carpenter, ended up JUST fitting into a Luton Van (whilst it was designed to fit in the van, it didn’t take into account the size of the doorway of the van), and required the efforts of five people experienced in moving stage gear around to get it into and out of the van - who thankfully were working at the festival).
+The massive Zooniverse sign, masterfully crafted by a local carpenter, ended up JUST fitting into a Luton Van (whilst it was designed to fit in the van, it didn’t take into account the size of the doorway of the van), and required the efforts of five people experienced in moving stage gear around to get it into and out of the van (who thankfully were working at the festival).
 It also didn’t fit through the gate of the Physics building, but has, thankfully, found a home.
 Be careful when you say things like ‘it could be bigger’ during the design stage of a project, and check dimensions carefully.

 This was a real team effort, and whilst it was ‘a bit scary’, we’re glad we did it.

-Watch this space for a case study where we’ll break down how we did this.
-Meanwhile, we hope Enter the Zooniverse will grace the world again, so watch this space!
+We hope Enter the Zooniverse will grace the world again, so watch this space!

 What to read next